Paddle UK: Structure

-Waterways Licences
+Waterways licences

 Many waterways in England and Wales are managed for boat traffic by a Navigation Authority.
 On these waterways all boat traffic, including unpowered craft such as rowing boats and canoes, require a licence.
 Paddle UK provides its members with a licence to use their canoes, kayaks, and SUPs on most of these managed waterways, including those managed by the two largest Navigation Authorities: the Canal & River Trust and the Environment Agency.
 This means the members do not need to buy separate licence from each authority.

 Campaigns

 Paddle UK has been attempting for over fifty years to increase the extremely limited public access to English and Welsh rivers.
-It recently started a Rivers Access Campaign which aims to raise public awareness of the problems that kayakers and canoeists face in accessing the rivers of England and Wales (the right to paddle on Scottish rivers is already written into the law).
+In November of 2018, Paddle UK launched a Rivers Access Campaign - known as Clear Access, Clear Waters - which aims to raise public awareness of the problems that kayakers and canoeists face in accessing the rivers of England and Wales (the right to paddle on Scottish rivers is already written into the law).
 This campaign aims to bring about changes in the law for England and Wales similar to those now established in Scotland that will open up more rivers to the public.

 Paddle UK's official charity partner is the Canoe Foundation.